edgecase/bird-wave/doc/adding-om-component.md

 If you look at line 7 through 10, the component is responsible for generating a select element whose value is the currently selected time period.
-When a change event happens, the handler puts the new value on a /core.async/ channel, /time-period-ch/, which is responsible for relaying the changes to the app state, called /model/.
+When a change event happens, the handler puts the new value on a _core.async_ channel, _time-period-ch_, which is responsible for relaying the changes to the app state, called _model_.

-The available dates are stored as strings in the format "YYYY/MM" in a vector named /dates/:
+The available dates are stored as strings in the format "YYYY/MM" in a vector named _dates_:

 ```clojure
 (def dates #js ["2012/12" "2013/01" "2013/02" "2013/03" "2013/04" "2013/05"